-I first tasted this wonderful oyster stew when I was a teenager (and that was a while ago), and I have been a fan ever since.
+I first tasted this wonderful classic oyster stew when I was a teenager (that was a while ago), and I have been a fan ever since.
 The secret to the rich buttery warm flavor is coddling the oysters in the milky brew.
 This heirloom recipe is easy to make and is the best Oyster Stew recipe that you can find.

 2 pints (approximately 32 ounces) small to medium-sized raw shucked oysters with their liquor*